act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 The rule applies to any two or more HTML or SVG elements that have the [semantic role](#semantic-role) of link, are [exposed to assistive technologies](#exposed-to-assistive-technologies) and that have the same [accessible name](#accessible-name).

-**Note:** Leading and trailing whitespace and difference in case sensitivity should be ignored when deciding whether the [accessible names](#accessible-name) are the same.

 ### Expectation

-For each set of target elements, activating the links resolves, after any redirects, to resources that fulfil the same purpose in relation to the purpose indicated by the [accessible names](#accessible-name) of the link.
+When activated, the links in each set of target elements resolve to resources that fulfil the same purpose in relation to the purpose indicated by the [accessible names](#accessible-name) of the link.

+**Note:** Resolving the links includes potential redirects.

 **Note:** Web pages and documents (e.g. PDFs, office formats etc.) may fulfil the same purpose in relation to the link, even if the resources:
 * are located on different URLs, including different domains